maxralph1/gem-inn-template/README.md

 This is the Gem-Inn (an online jewelry store) template crafted using Bootstrap and custom vanilla CSS.

-Jinja2 templating engine for python was used for page markup for the inheritance features (to render the repeating page includes (e.g. navbar and footer)).
+PHP was used for page markup for the inheritance features (to render the repeating page includes (e.g. navbar and footer)).

 The main project is crafted in Python's Django framework